 Instructions

-- Make the sauce by adding all the sauce ingredients to your Vitamix blender and blending well until smooth
+- Make the sauce by adding all the sauce ingredients to your high speed blender and blending well until smooth.

-- Place a large pan on the stove on medium heat and add the oil and allow it to melt.
-Add the cut up chicken breasts to the pan and cook for a couple minutes per side, until the chicken is coooked on all sides
+- Place a large pan on the stovetop on medium heat and add the oil and allow it to melt.
+Add the cut up chicken breasts to the pan and cook for a couple minutes per side, until the chicken is cooked on all sides.

 - Add the spinach and olives to the pan and stir well.
-Simmer all the ingredients together for another 5-10 minutes, stirring regularly so the sauce doesn't stick to the pan
+Turn the heat down to low and simmer the ingredients together for another 5-10 minutes, stirring regularly so the sauce doesn't stick to the pan.

 - Serve and enjoy!